natemella/Paper/Paper/manuscript.md

 molecular data types and compared them against each other and against the predictive performance of clinical data.
 We evaluated ten different machine classification algorithms to see which algorithms perform best for each type of data.
 In addition, we evaluated the potential to combine one or more molecular data types with clinical data and evaluated each algorithms ability to classify PFI status based on these heterogeneous combinations.
+%TODO: Add brief description of Results.
+Goal: get them excited to read more about what we found.

 NOTES